SystemsApproach/private5g/core.rst

 Internet.
-Much like the data plane for any router, the UPF forwards IP packets, but because UEs often sleep to save power and may be in the process of being handed off from one base station to another, it sometimes has to buffer the packet for an indeterminant amount of time.
+Much like the data plane for any router, the UPF forwards IP packets, but because UEs often sleep to save power and may be in the process of being handed off from one base station to another, it sometimes has to buffer packets for an indeterminant amount of time.
 Also like other routers, a straightforward way to understand the UPF is to think of it as implementing a collection of Match/Action rules, where the UPF first classifies each packet against a set of